Sparse LDL, LU, and inverse butterfly factorization via tree decomposition: Conclusion

-Our complexity bounds focus on achieving $\omega$-dependent cost, but the proposed algorithms also reap other benefits of reducing to large matrix-matrix products, such as communication efficiency and simplicity of high-performance implementation.
-Additional open questions remains with regard to the stability of the proposed algorithms and their integration with pivoting strategies.
+Our complexity bounds focus on achieving $\omega$-dependent cost, but the proposed algorithms also benefit from reducing work to large matrix-matrix products, for example through improved communication efficiency.
+Additional open questions remain with regard to the stability of the proposed algorithms and their integration with pivoting strategies.
 For sparse factorizations, we would argue that minimizing fill, as achieved by the algorithm in Section~\ref{sec:sparse_ldl}, is higher priority than minimizing pivot growth.
 Even when round-off error results in an approximate factorization, the factorization could be used for preconditioning, e.g., via direct approximation of the matrix or (in the context of saddle point systems) via constraint preconditioning~\cite{keller2000constraint}.

-\subsection{Acknowledgments}
+Our paper also builds a direct general connection between low-treewidth and low-rank butterfly factorization.
+Extension of this result to consider (hierarchically) semi-separable matrices would also be of interest.

+\section{Acknowledgments}

 We are grateful to Yuchen Pang for numerical verification of the dense LU and LDL algorithms over GF(2), as well as Claude-Pierre Jeannerod for helpful comments on an earlier version of the manuscript.
 This research was supported by the United States Department of Energy (DOE) Advanced Scientific Computing Research program via award DE-SC0023483.